kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/README.md

-# Kubernetes Hello World - Services
+# Hello World - Services

 We're now going to improve this hello-world example by making our pod accessible directly from our macbook's web browser.
 That's done by creating a 'service' object.